 #8 advantage: a rice cooker is cheap to buy

-For just a few dollars you can get a rice cooker.
+For just a few tenners you can get a rice cooker.
 And the good news is that they (often) have a long lifespan.
-For example, my rice cooker cost less than 25 euros!
+For instance, my rice cooker cost less than 25 euros!

-- Another kitchen appliance in your home that takes up space.
+- Another kitchen appliance in the house takes up space.

 - A rice cooker is not nearly as versatile as a multicooker, which takes up just as much space.

-My conclusion: to buy or not to buy a rice cooker?
+My conclusion: to buy a rice cooker or not?

 A rice cooker is very handy and definitely an asset if you often prepare rice dishes.
-Even if you only use it once a week – a rice cooker is just very handy because you don’t have to stand around and the results are (always) consistent, provided you get the proportions right.
+Even if you only use it once a week – a rice cooker is simply very handy because you don’t have to stand by it and the results are (always) consistent, provided you get the proportions right.

-Are you in the kitchen a lot and apply different cooking techniques such as slow cooking, steaming and pressure cooking?
+Are you in the kitchen a lot and do you apply different cooking techniques such as slow-cooking, steaming and pressure cooking?
 Then I would rather go for a multicooker to avoid having multiple kitchen appliances in the kitchen.